remscodes/thror/README.md

   // Preserve the error stack
   // default : false
   withStack?: boolean;

-  // The original Error
+  // The original error
-  // For example in the case you want to display a clearer error with Thror than the original one
+  // For example in the case you want to display a clearer error with Thror and store the original one original?: any;
-  original?: Error

   // Whatever you want
   [key: string]: any;
 }